theindianappguy/mistral/README.md

 ## usage

-To start the server : npm run dev
+To start the server : npm start